2017 / 10 / 19

 B. Lewis is a famous defender of diversity and gender equality - the Trinidad and Tobago Olympic Committee under his leadership launched the “Future is Female” programme which champions and advocates for gender equality at all levels of sport in the country.

-The participants of a Panel “Education: a tool to foster Leadership” made a conclusion that gender inclusive organisational culture needs to be created and nurtured through education for both men and women.
+Participants of the Panel “Education: a tool to foster Leadership” suggested that gender inclusive organisational culture needs to be created and nurtured through education for both men and women.
 Internal communications, images, terminology or human resources policies matter.

 The Panel “Special measures: A Solution?” in addition to the sport organisations’ leaders included also a representative of the banking sector – Loreta Lapinskaitė, Board Member at Swedbank Lithuania.